operator-playground-io/elastic-cloud-operator/tutorials/create_elastic_search_cluster_instance.md

 ---
-title: Tutorial to create an instance of Elastic Search cluster
+title: Tutorial to create an instance of Elasticsearch cluster
-description: This tutorial explains how to create an instance of Elastic Search cluster
+description: This tutorial explains how to create an instance of Elasticsearch cluster
 ---

-### Create Instance of Elastic Search Cluster
+### Create Instance of Elasticsearch Cluster

 *  Create PV before creating the instance